What is this process for?

 You don’t have to have an internal review before you can request an external review.

-For both types of review, you must request the review no more than 20 business days after you were notified of the decision on your application.
+For both types of review, you must apply no more than 20 business days after you were notified of the decision on your application.

 Internal review by QUT